 Frozen berries are more delicate than fresh when they are thawed and may bleed into the muffin batter if they are allowed to fully thaw.

-Ever have a muffin or loaf only to find the beautiful berries have sunken to the bottom?
+Ever have a muffin or loaf only to find the beautiful berries have sunken to the bottom of the batter?
 There’s a fix for that!

 Toss frozen (or just partially thawed) berries with a little flour (about a couple of tablespoons).
 This will help suspend them in the flour.